eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 ---
 layout: post
 title: 'Determining your closest Parkrun Alphabet Challenge using Python and pandas'
-meta: 'This article documents my exploration into using Python and pandas to determine the closest Parkrun Alphabet Challenge for a given local run'
+meta: 'Explore how to use Python and pandas to determine the closest Parkrun events for completing the Alphabet Challenge based on your local run.'
 tags: python
 ---

 The Parkrun Alphabet is an [unofficial challenge](https://blog.parkrun.com/uk/2018/07/18/the-parkrun-alphabet/) that sees runners complete a Parkrun at locations starting with each letter of the English alphabet.
-I am a big fan of the Parkrun and wanted to work out how feasible it would be for me to complete the challenge based on the closest _tourist_ locations to my _local_ weekly run.
+I am a big fan of Parkrun and wanted to work out how feasible it would be for me to complete the challenge based on the closest _tourist_ locations to my _local_ weekly run.
 I also thought this would be a great opportunity to explore [pandas](https://pandas.pydata.org/) and work with [DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

 <!--more-->

-This article was originally written as an Jupyter Notebook which can be [downloaded here](/uploads/determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas/closest-parkrun-alphabet-challenge.ipynb).
+This article was originally written as a Jupyter Notebook, which can be [downloaded here](/uploads/determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas/closest-parkrun-alphabet-challenge.ipynb).

 ## The Dataset

 My first job was to build a dataset of all the current Parkrun events and their locations.
-Fortunately, the official Parkrun websites provides this dataset indirectly by-way of OpenStreetMap [Features](https://wiki.openstreetmap.org/wiki/Features) in their interactive map.
+Fortunately, the official Parkrun website provides this dataset indirectly via OpenStreetMap [Features](https://wiki.openstreetmap.org/wiki/Features) in their interactive map.

 ```python
 import requests